 You shall also receive the status of the review and publish it automatically if everything looks okay.

-Now that your app is published let’s install it onto your PC.
+Now that your app has been published, install it onto your PC.

 Head over to the Chrome Web Store and open the App details page.
 Click on the